opsd-io/.github/profile/README.md

 ![OPSd-logo](https://raw.githubusercontent.com/opsd-io/profile/main/images/gh-header-dark-mode.png#gh-dark-mode-only)

 # What is OPSd?
-Welcome to OPSd, an open-source initiative to empower IT startups and software houses with the tools and knowledge to manage their cloud infrastructure efficiently.
-Our focus lies in delivering infrastructure-as-code modules tailored for Amazon Web Services (AWS), DigitalOcean and Azure (in the future), enabling seamless creation and management of cloud resources.

-OPSd strives to democratize cloud infrastructure management by providing accessible and user-friendly infrastructure-as-code modules.
-We aim to support IT startups and software houses in enhancing their DevOps capabilities while ensuring their cloud infrastructure is stable, scalable, automated, well-documented and secure.
+OPSdiy project aims to equip developers, startups, and software houses with tools to manage cloud infrastructure efficiently.
+Our registry comprises Terraform tailor-made modules designed to manage multiple providers in a unified way.
+The project is run in the open-source convention as a form of thanks to the community whose resources we have used so often in recent years.

+# Wide range of supported vendors

+We are focused on delivering infrastructure-as-code (IaC) modules to support the leading vendors on the market, like Amazon Web Services (AWS), DigitalOcean, and Azure (soon).
+We do not focus on supporting every single service of a given provider but rather on obtaining a given functionality that will enable us to change the service provider smoothly, if necessary.

 # We are open for the PR's
-We thrives on collaboration and contributions from the community.
+We thrive on collaboration and contributions from the community.
 Whether you're a seasoned developer, a DevOps enthusiast, or someone passionate about cloud technology.
 There are numerous ways to get involved and make a difference:
 * Code Contributions,
 * Documentation,
 * Testing and Feedback.